 Energiemanagement und industrielle Klimaschutztechnologie [Energy Management and Industrial Climate Protection]

-NOTE: This study program is running out!
-Enrollments for the winter semester 2021/2022 are not possible.
+This study program is running out!
+As of the winter semester 2021/2022, new enrollments are no longer possible!

 You want to improve the world?
 We show you how!
 Energy saving and climate protection are the central topics of our time and must focus on where a lot of energy is needed.
 We offer students a practice-oriented interdisciplinary study program that prepares students optimally for this challenge.
 They acquire comprehensive competences for the optimization of the energy management for instance of production plants and regional energy suppliers.

 The climate is changing.
 In Germany, for instance, we are experiencing ever hotter and drier summers and other extraordinary weather conditions.
 Energy efficiency and climate protection are central tasks of our time.
 In order to limit the effects of climate change, they must be further advanced by the next generation of engineers.

 The degree program "Energiemanagement und industrielle Klimaschutztechnologie" prepares specifically for these tasks: